 Section 11: Photo Requirement

-You are almost done with the application if you have made it this far!
+You are almost done with the application if you made it this far!
 This section asks you to upload a digital version of a recent photograph of yourself (must meet U.S. government requirements).
 Have the image file ready on your computer so you can upload it.
 Remember that you still need to take a printed passport-style photo with you to the visa interview.

 Section 12: Sign and Submit Your Application